auroraGPT-ANL/inference-gateway/README.md

 ### Install Inference Server (e.g., vLLM) and Globus Compute

-Choose and install an inference serving framework. vLLM is recommended for performance with many transformer models.
+Choose and install an inference serving framework. vLLM is recommended for performance with many transformer models:

 ```bash
 # Basic vLLM installation